geeklogics/android/README.md

 This is a sample android project
+I have modified second line
-I am adding Second line
+I am a third line.